Mohyoo/Gemini-Py-CLI/README.md

 5. Enhance response speed (If already possible).
 6. Handle more stupid errors.
 7. And more...
 I'm suffering.

+---
+***Useless Notes:*** <br>
+This script in under development, and I'm too lazy to keep working on it. <br>
+If you want more features, or want binaries for Windows, etc. You can tell me (In the [Issues](https://github.com/Mohyoo/Gemini-Py-CLI/issues) section for example). <br>
+Let's just hope google won't change its Gemini server protocols. <br>

+By the way, there is a serie of commented `raise` statements in the script, ignore them, they are just for testing.

+---

 ## Disclaimer
 This is not an official **Google** program!